 bridge.py) for host callbacks only.

-The broker runs as a sandbox-side process started via sandbox.process.create_session(...).
+sandbox.process.create_session(...).
 It exists so code running inside the sandbox can reach back to the host for:

-SUBMIT(...) — final-artifact capture.
+SUBMIT(...)— final-artifact capture.

 Execution path